Liberal Democracy and the Unraveling of the Enlightenment Project

 The efficacy of that authority is measured by the degree to which the claims made by those in power and the justifications given for the use of power are received as self-evidently real and true.
 When citizens regard the political system as legitimate, public and political stability follows.
 There may be irritability, complaint, and protest, but citizens will generally consent to and comply with decisions made.
 Things still get done.
 When citizens distrust their government, are cynical about their leaders’ motives, or feel alienated from the political system that rules them, it becomes difficult to address basic political problems, and conflict often ensues.

-Only on the surface, then, is the question of the “center” or an “unum” a question of public opinion.
+Only on the surface, then, is the question of the “centre” or an “unum” a question of public opinion.
 At its deepest levels, it is a question of authority, and less formal authority than informal authority, less the formal structures of authority (although these matter greatly) than the framework of reality and moral good upon which those structures are based.

 In all of this, the difference between leaders and publics is important.
 Popular sovereignty, resting on the doctrine of consent, presupposes at least some shared values and a common narrative.
 It is only out of those values embedded in a common story that a common good is defined, a common good for which people are willing to endure sacrifice.
 Yet historically, it is the intellectual who articulates the reasons for granting or withholding legitimacy to the powers that be.
-Authority, as the historian John Patrick Diggins put it, represents the intellectual expression of power, and the problem of authority remains the problem of the men and women of ideas.3
+Authority, as the historian John Patrick Diggins put it, represents the intellectual expression of power, and the problem of authority remains the problem of the men and women of ideas.

 The Enlightenment Project

 It was, of course, the Enlightenment, broadly understood, that formed the cultural substructure of the democratic revolution.
 In America, the Enlightenment project was moderate, rather than radical, and not one thing but rather a cluster of embryonic, historically provisional, and sometimes inconsistent ideas and convictions.
 These drew from many and assorted sources, but, most prominently, from biblical, classical, and Whiggish tributaries that were synthesized philosophically, in large part, by the common-sense realists of the Scottish Enlightenment.
 Within that complex and fragile collection of beliefs we find the animating cultural logic of a new social and political order.
-A liberal and democratic regime, it celebrated above all the ideals of freedom, tolerance, and equality, providing a foundation upon which people and associations with different interests and vantage points could contest each other’s claims.4
+A liberal and democratic regime, it celebrated above all the ideals of freedom, tolerance, and equality, providing a foundation upon which people and associations with different interests and vantage points could contest each other’s claims.

 The cultural logic of the Enlightenment project also provided the foundation of a form of authority to adjudicate disputes and dilemmas of every kind, the central ideas for collective identity, the boundaries by which claims and actions could be deemed legitimate or illegitimate, and the ground rules for political engagement.
 “Right Reason” would be the final arbiter of ethical and moral dilemmas.